By Eileen Goodwin

 In June, the nurses' union raised concern about assaults and staffing levels in Wakari Hospital's ward 9B.

-Nurses' union organiser Celeste Crawford said the board is recruiting nurses from the United Kingdom and America to fill long-standing vacancies.
+Nurses' union organiser Celeste Crawford said the board was recruiting nurses from the United Kingdom and the US to fill longstanding vacancies.

 She had no issue with the board looking overseas if that was necessary, but was disappointed at the lack of an immediate response.